rancher/image-mirror/README.md

 The wrapper script will run the `add-tag-to-existing-image.sh` script for each image, to be aligned with all the checks that are required.

-Optionally, you can also check if the newly added image tag exists (this will also be run in Drone):
+Optionally, you can also check if the newly added image tag exists (this will also be run in GitHub Action):

 ```
 make check-new-images-exist.sh